Washi1337/AsmResolver/docs/peimage/pe-building.rst

 Using complex PE models
 -----------------------

 The PE file format defines many complex data structures.
-While some these models are represented in AsmResolver using classes that derive from ``ISegment``, a lot of the classes that represent these data structures do not implement this interface, and as such cannot be used as a value for the ``Contents`` property of a ``PESection`` directly.
+While some of these models are represented in AsmResolver using classes that derive from ``ISegment``, a lot of the classes that represent these data structures do not implement this interface, and as such cannot be used as a value for the ``Contents`` property of a ``PESection`` directly.
 This is due to the fact that most of these models are not required to be one single entity or chunk of continuous memory within the PE file.
 Instead, they are often scattered around the PE file by a compiler.
 For example, the Import Directory has a second component the Import Address Table which is often put in a completely different PE section (usually ``.text`` or ``.data``) than the Import Directory itself (in ``.idata`` or ``.rdata``).
 To make reading and interpreting these data structures more convenient for the end-user, the ``AsmResolver.PE`` package adopted some design choices to abstract these details away to make things more natural to work with.
 The downside of this is that writing these structures requires you to specify where AsmResolver should place these models in the final PE file.

-In ``AsmResolver.PE``, most models for which is the case reside in their own namespace, and have their own set of classes dedicated to constructing new segments defined in a ``Builder`` sub namespace.
+In ``AsmResolver.PE``, most models for which is the case reside in their own namespace, and have their own set of classes dedicated to constructing new segments defined in a ``Builder`` sub-namespace.
 For example, the Win32 resources directory models reside in ``AsmResolver.PE.Win32Resources``, but the actual builder classes are put in a sub namespace called ``AsmResolver.PE.Win32Resources.Builder``.

 .. code-block:: csharp